 Did your family take part in the eclipse?
 We did but we were only to receive a partial eclipse so at the time of totality it looked like a stormy cloudy day.
 I hope we’re able to travel to the next one, it looked like such a fun event for those who experience 100% block out.

-To give her a bit of a excitement in our daily math routine, I created these space counting cards to see if it would spark a love of space for her.
+To give her a bit of excitement in our daily math routine, I created these space counting cards to see if it would spark a love of space for her.
 She thought they were cute but isn’t going to become an astronaut which is no problem.

-Spacing Counting Cards
+Space Counting Cards Printables

 Print out the cards onto cardstock and cut them out.
 You can use clothes pins and have your kids clip the correct answer with them.
 You can laminate them so you can reuse them again with dry erase markers.